laanayabdrzak/Mobile-Application-Guidelines-V1/README.md

 When this happens, it's also good practice to clear the Pasteboard to avoid passwords and other sensitive data from leaking.
 As iOS may take screenshots of your app for display in the app switcher, make sure to clear any sensitive data from the UI before returning from `applicationDidEnterBackground`.
 Control version

-## Control version

-Setting up a continuous integration and delivery process has become critical nowadays as it helps you to squash out bugs early in the development cycle and saves a lot of developer time.

-There are a lot of tools available that can help you with continuous integration of iOS apps like [Xcode Server](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/), [Jenkins](https://content.pivotal.io/blog/ios-ci-with-jenkins) and [Travis CI](https://travis-ci.org/).

 ## Analytics

 Including some analytics framework in your app is strongly recommended, as it allows you to gain insights on how people actually use it.
 Does feature X add value?
 Is button Y too hard to find?
 To answer these, you can send events, timings and other measurable information to a service that aggregates and visualizes them – for instance, [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/).
 The latter is more versatile than Google Analytics in that it inserts a data layer between app and Analytics, so that the data logic can be modified through a web service without having to update the app.